Overview and Features

 The Cybernance Platform uses standards from the NIST Cybersecurity Framework (a national standard) to assess, measure and report an organization’s cyber maturity across all these various functions.
-Cybernance is a software-as-a-service platform designed to create a common language so that boards, executives, and key stakeholders can communicate in meaningful ways about issues that transcend technology.
+Cybernance is a software-as-a-service platform designed to create a common language that allows boards, executives, and key stakeholders to communicate in meaningful ways about issues that transcend technology.

 - Rapid NIST assessment sets up in minutes; begins reporting results as soon as users start entering data.